+UHY was established in 1968.
 UHY Advisors, Inc. and its subsidiaries provide tax and business consulting services.
 UHY LLP is a licensed CPA firm that offers audit and other attest services to public and private companies as well as governmental organizations.
 We are a top 35 U.S. accounting firm with revenues in excess of \$190 million and over 1,000 employees.
 Internationally, we are a top 20 accounting firm with revenues in excess of \$500 million and over 5,000 employees.
-UHY was established in 1968.
 Even though our practice is structured differently from some other CPA firms, you will find that we provide all our services seamlessly to our clients.
 We call our philosophy "The Next Level of Service".
 Our clients tell us it's what sets us apart.
 Our commitment to client service is personable, value-added and cost-effective.
 Our goal is to exceed our clients' expectations on every engagement.
 We make our national resources available to meet your every need.

 UHY's Partners, Principals, Managing Directors and staff members bring with them a wide array of industry experience, including state and local government, real estate, not-for-profit, higher education, employee benefits, government contracting, manufacturing and distribution, construction and technology.
-Our client service model is based on a proactive style and passionate spirit that has allowed us to help our clients enhance growth, avoid financial pitfalls and reduce costs amidst ever-changing economic conditions.
+Our client service model is based on a proactive style and passionate spirit that has